pedrohortencio/pedrohortencio/README.md

 # :wave:

 > - 👨‍💻 Hi!
 I'm 22 yo and a Computer Engineering student at Federal University of Goiás (UFG).
 > - :books: I had a class at university about Artificial Intelligence and I've become fascinated about the field.
 Since then, I did some other courses, specializations and projects.
-The specializations I enjoyed the most was:
+The specializations I enjoyed the most were:
 >   - :bar_chart: Applied Data Science with Python
 >   -  🧠 TensorFlow Developer
 >   -  🧠 TensorFlow Data and Deployment
 >   - :cloud: Cloud Architect with Google Cloud Platform
 > - Currently, I am doing some projects, specially Kaggle's ones.
->   - 🤺 I'm comparing and documenting how different algorithms performs in classic datasets.
-The goal is to explore how well the models perform with out-of-the-box settings and with fine-tuning (Grid Search, hyperparameter tuning, transfer learning, etc).
+>   - 🤺 I'm comparing and documenting how different algorithms perform in classic datasets, both with out-of-the-box settings and with fine-tuning (Grid Search, hyperparameter tuning, transfer learning, etc).
 I kindly named it [Machine Learning Gladiator](https://github.com/pedrohortencio/machine-learning-gladiator).
 >   - :speech_balloon: I'm also exploring sentiment analysis using Neural Networks.
 I even built a notebook that classifies a review (or any sentence) into "Positive" or "Negative".
 It can be found and ran in this [Google Colab Notebook](https://colab.research.google.com/github/pedrohortencio/sentiment-analysis/blob/main/IMDB%20Reviews/Review_Analyzer.ipynb).
 > - :dancers: I'm interest in projects related to Artificial Intelligence and/or Data Science.
 > - ⚡ Fun facts: I have 2 cats and a dog and I love them.
 I'm also a big fan of music, food, and games, especially RPGs.